How to Install GRUB Using 'grub-install' (with examples)

 Explanation:

-: Specifies the target as a UEFI system.--efi-directory=path/to/efi_directory
+: Specifies installation for a UEFI system.--efi-directory=path/to/efi_directory

 Example output: